Dustan Mohr: Professional career

 Mohr signed with the Wichita Wingnuts of the American Association for the 2008 season., but signed with the Colorado Rockies on May 27, 2008.
 On June 23, the Rockies released Mohr.
 In January 2009, he re-signed with the Wingnuts.

 He played with the Long Island Ducks of the Atlantic League in 2010.

 Personal life

-He is married to the former Denise Johnson.
+In 2009, he moved to Fort Wayne, Indiana, where he was an assistant baseball coach at Northrop High School for five years until 2021 and became an instructor at a local softball and baseball training facility.